Set up Office 365 file storage and sharing

 OneDrive is designed for individual use, with the occasional sharing of files.

 A SharePoint team site is designed for sharing and collaborating on files regularly.
 A team site is ideal for storing files that have shared ownership where several people own the files and might collaborate on them.
-In a business with only a handful of employees, you might only need one team site.
+Create a Microsoft Team to add a SharePoint site.
+Learn more at Create a team in Teams.

 Both OneDrive and team sites provide anywhere access for you and your employees.